ravicosoftltd/FreePOS/README.md

-# FreePOS-Point Of Sales
+# FreePOS - Point Of Sales
+Point of Sales software for retailers, whole salers, products seller, service sellers, groccers, restaurents, barber shops and any kind of business
 Window based open source Point of Sales software, built with c#, wpf and mysql.
-For retailers, whole salers, products seller, service sellers, groccers, restaurents, barber shops and any kind of business

 ## Installation